 When the vast majority of a population has risk factors, those risk factors lose their power to predict who will have an event.
 For example, if everyone smoked cigarettes, then cigarette smoking would disappear as a risk factor for lung cancer.
 This is why risk calculators based on risk factors like cholesterol values and blood pressure and weight are not very effective at identifying people who are at risk for CV events.
 Over 90% of Americans have risk factors (4).
 And we're gaining weight every year.

 The major risk calculators use risk factors from population studies to calculate the probability of having events like heart attacks or strokes.
 Although risk calculators have been validated with large populations, using them for an individual can give a false sense of security.
-We don't believe risk calculators are as sensitive as looking directly at the arteries (6,8).
-Even so, risk calculators are popular with doctors (7).
+Risk calculators are not as sensitive as looking directly at the arteries (7, 9-11).
+Even so, risk calculators are popular with doctors (8).
 Risk calculators can never answer the question, "Do I have artery disease?"
 Artery tests can.

 do you have artery disease? look at the arteries

-A heart calcium scan, with the proper equipment and technique, is much more sensitive than risk calculators (8, 9).
+A heart calcium scan, with the proper equipment and technique, is more sensitive than risk calculators (7, 9-11).

 After screening mammograms locate calcified lesions in the breast, ultrasound technology is employed to get a better picture of the actual breast tissue.
 In the same way, we use ultrasound technology to get a close-up picture of plaque in the peripheral arteries after calcium has been identified by screening CT heart scans.
 Combining the CT information from the heart arteries with the ultrasound data from peripheral arteries provides the most thorough and comprehensive non-invasive trending technology available today.